yannikmadeheim-del/pyFBS-nonlinear/docs/examples/06_ODS.rst

 Operational Deflection Shapes
 #############################

-The 3D display of the pyFBS can be used to animate objects.
-Animation can be performed on meshes directly on predefined objects (such as accelerometers).
-In this example an operational deflection shape of the a structure is animated.
+The 3D display of the pyFBS can also be used to animate any objects.
+Animation can either be performed on meshes or on the predefined objects (such as accelerometers).
+In this example an Operational Deflection Shape (ODS) of an automotive testbench is animated.

 .. note::
-   Example showing an application of the Operational Deflection Shapes: :download:`06_ODS.ipynb <../../examples/06_operational_deflection_shapes_ODS.ipynb>`.
+   Download example showing an application of the ODS: :download:`06_ODS.ipynb <../../examples/06_operational_deflection_shapes_ODS.ipynb>`

 Example Datasets and 3D view
 ----------------------------

-As already shown in the `3D Display <../../html/examples/01_static_display.html>`_ one can load predefined datasets from an example and add a structure from STL file to the 3D view.
-This allows both the acceleration sensors and excitation points to be visualized.
+As already shown in the `3D Display <../../html/examples/01_static_display.html>`_ one can load predefined datasets from the available examples and add a structure from STL file to the 3D view.
+This allows both the sensors and excitation points (impacts) to be visualized.

 .. figure:: ./data/six_one.png